 The secret is to combine multiple scientifically-proven treatments and strategies, all of which I am about to share with you in this post.

 Oily skin is caused by hormones and genetics.
-People with acne-prone skin are often particularly sensitive to those hormones, mainly androgens (testosterone group).
+People with acne-prone skin are often particularly sensitive to those hormones, mainly testosterone.

-Testosterone from the blood gets converted in the skin to a much more potent form, called dihydrotestosterone (DHT).
+Testosterone from the blood gets converted to a much more potent form, called dihydrotestosterone (DHT), in your skin.
 DHT is the hormone that forces sebum producing glands in your skin to make more sebum.

 More DHT -> More sebum production -> oily skin!

 To reduce oily skin, we have to try to reduce the amount of DHT, which is exactly what the next sections will show you how to do.

 The most important thing to remember diet wise is to keep your blood sugar levels stable.

 When the blood sugar goes up, the pancreas pumps insulin into the blood, which signals to the cells to take up that sugar and store it.
 This increase in insulin causes insulin growth factor-1 (IGF-1) to increase, as well.
 Both hormones raise testosterone, which then converts to DHT in your skin, making it oily.

 High insulin -> high IGF-1 -> high testosterone -> high DHT -> oily skin.